|►||Choosing A Career|

 3rd level Graduates are qualified for a wide range of occupations, and their education prepares them for roles involving specific skills, and for coordinating, supervising, managing, or training others.
 Examples include accountants, sales managers, computer programmers, teachers, chemists, environmental engineers, criminal investigators, and financial analysts.

-This course is designed for future quantity surveyors, economic advisors/managers in the construction industry, and building development co-ordinators and managers.
+This programme prepares students for a career in the construction industry.
+It is designed for those who wish to work as quantity surveyors and economic advisors/managers in the construction industry or as building development co-ordinators and managers.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]